Dyablo-HPC/Dyablo/Readme.md

 make
 ```

-See The Kokkos documentation to find the correct architecture to target your GPU or CPU.
+See The [Kokkos documentation](https://github.com/kokkos/kokkos/wiki/Compiling#table-43-architecture-variables) to find the correct architecture to target your GPU or CPU.
 You may target multiple architectures : for example to compile for a machine with Intel Skylake CPU + V100 GPUs, you might want to set `-DKokkos_ARCH="SKX;VOLTA70"`

-NOTE : You don't have to specify environment variable CXX (set to nvcc_wrapper when targeting CUDA backend), each sub-project (Bitpit / Kokkos / dyablo) is built with a custom specific `CMAKE_CXX_COMPILER` variable; if `Kokkos_ENABLE_CUDA` is enabled, internally `nvcc_wrapper` will be selected to build both Kokkos and dyablo.
+NOTE : You don't have to use the nvcc_wrapper for Kokkos as the CXX compiler like in a normal Kokkos project, the superbuilt takes care of that for you.

 NOTE : The use of the ExternalProject command in cmake may interfere with IDEs automatic cmake configuration to setup autocomplete or IntelliSense features.
 Using the `build/dyablo` (created during `make`) as the cmake binary path for your project may help your IDE to detect the source/include path.